brian-j-smith/Mamba.jl/doc/samplers/amwg.rst

     **Arguments**

         * ``params`` : stochastic nodes to be updated with the sampler.
 Constrained parameters are mapped to unconstrained space according to transformations defined by the :ref:`section-Stochastic` ``unlist()`` function.
-        * ``sigma`` : initial standard deviations for the univariate normal proposal distributions.
+        * ``sigma`` : scaling value or vector of the same length as the combined elements of nodes ``params``, defining initial standard deviations for univariate normal proposal distributions.
 Standard deviations are relative to the unconstrained parameter space, where candidate draws are generated.
         * ``adapt`` : type of adaptation phase.
 Options are
             * ``:all`` : adapt proposals during all iterations.
             * ``:burnin`` : adapt proposals during burn-in iterations.
             * ``:none`` : no adaptation (Metropolis-within-Gibbs sampling with fixed proposals).
         * ``batchsize`` : number of samples that must be accumulated before applying an adaptive update to the proposal distributions.
-        * ``target`` : a target acceptance rate for the algorithm.
+        * ``target`` : target acceptance rate for the algorithm.

     **Value**